LexBorisoff/web-cli/README.md

 `value` is one of the following:

-- a profile directory name, e.g.:
+- #### _Profile directory name, e.g._

 <pre><code>web <em>--profile="Profile 1"</em></code></pre>

-> For this scenario to work, make sure that you either provide the `--browser` option or create config, like here:
+> For this scenario to work, make sure that you either provide the `--browser` option or create config, for example:

 ```typescript
 import { defineConfig } from "@lexjs/web-cli/config";